americanexpress/one-app/docs/api/modules/State-Management.md

 # State Management

 [Holocron Modules](../API.md#modules) rely on one Store provided by [Redux](https://redux.js.org/) used primarily to cache the results of loaded data and Modules.
 Every Module may add their own [Reducers](https://redux.js.org/basics/reducers/) to the shared Store (through [`holocronModule`](https://github.com/americanexpress/holocron/blob/master/packages/holocron/API.md#holocronmodule)) and may dispatch actions to transform the Store.
 Redux provides a simple way to store data on the Server and [preload the store](https://redux.js.org/recipes/server-rendering#inject-initial-component-html-and-state) used by the Browser.
 This is commonly referred to as [Server Side Rendering](https://redux.js.org/recipes/server-rendering).
-One App employs the [Ducks Specification](https://github.com/erikras/ducks-modular-redux) design pattern for the logical grouping of Reducers, Action Creators, and Selectors (e.g. the `error` ducks contains reducers, actions, and selectors for storing error data in the Redux Store).
+One App employs the [Ducks Specification](https://github.com/erikras/ducks-modular-redux) design pattern for the logical grouping of Reducers, Action Creators, and Selectors (e.g. the `error` duck contains reducers, actions, and selectors for storing error data in the Redux Store).

 **Contents**
 * [Globals](#globals)